ag-magan/dbt_to_dataform/README.md

 5. **Macro Conversion**:
    - The MacroConverter transforms dbt macros into Dataform JavaScript functions.
-   - Macros are converted using the OpenAI API, for manual review, correction and completion
+   - Macros are converted using the Anthropic Claude API, for manual review, correction and completion

 6. **Syntax Checking and Correction**:
-   - The SyntaxChecker uses the OpenAI API to verify and correct Dataform syntax in converted files.
+   - The SyntaxChecker uses the Anthropic Claude API to verify and correct Dataform syntax in converted files.
+   - Claude's powerful language understanding capabilities enable it to handle complex macros effectively.

 7. **Report Generation**:
    - The ConversionReport creates a detailed report of the conversion process.